 - For any person under the age of 21 to possess alcohol in any public place.
-(235 ILCS 5/6-16). - To sell or deliver alcohol to anyone under 21, or to an intoxicated person (235 ILCS 5/6-16). - To possess alcohol in a motor vehicle with the seal broken (625 ILCS 5/11-502). - For a person under 21 to represent that he/she is over 21 for the purpose of obtaining alcohol (235 ILCS 5/10-1). - To sell or give a false ID to any person under the age of 21 (235 ILCS 5/6-16). - For a person under 21 to use a false ID or an ID which is not actually one's own in attempting to purchase any alcoholic beverage (235 ILCS 5/6-16).
+(235 ILCS 5/6-16). - To sell, give, or deliver alcohol to anyone under 21, or to an intoxicated person (235 ILCS 5/6-16). - To possess alcohol within the passenger area of a motor vehicle with the seal broken (625 ILCS 5/11-502). - For a person under 21 to represent that they are over 21 for the purpose of obtaining alcohol (235 ILCS 5/10-1). - To sell or give a false ID to any person under the age of 21 (235 ILCS 5/6-16). - For a person under 21 to use a false ID or an ID which is not actually one's own in attempting to purchase any alcoholic beverage (235 ILCS 5/6-16).

-Violations of these laws can result in fines of up to \$2,500 and one year in jail.
+Violations of these laws can result in fines of up to \$2,500, one year in jail, and suspension of driving privileges.

 The driver's license of a person under 21 may be suspended or revoked without a hearing when that person has purchased or attempted to purchase alcohol from a duly licensed establishment or who has consumed alcohol on licensed premises.
-Persons convicted of violating local ordinances prohibiting a person under 21 years of age from purchasing, accepting, possessing, or consuming alcohol and prohibiting the transfer or alteration of ID cards, the use of the ID card of another or a false or forged ID card, or the use of false information to obtain an ID card may have their driver's license suspended or revoked (235 ILCS 5/6-16).
+Persons convicted of violating local ordinances prohibiting a person under 21 years of age from purchasing, accepting, possessing, or consuming alcohol and prohibiting the transfer or alteration of ID cards, the use of the ID card of another or a false or forged ID card, or the use of false information to obtain an ID card may have their driver's license suspended or revoked.

 Any amount of alcohol in the system of a driver under the age of 21 results in a suspension or revocation of one's license (625 ILCS 5/11-501).
-In addition, the operation of a motor vehicle by a driver with a blood or breath alcohol concentration of .08 or greater carries substantial penalties.
-The first offense can result in a \$2,500 fine, incarceration for up to one year, and suspension or revocation of the offender's driver's license.
+The operation of a motor vehicle by a driver, regardless of age, with a blood or breath alcohol concentration of .08 or greater carries substantial penalties.
+Depending on the severity of the offense, penalties can include significant fines, community service, incarceration, and suspension or revocation of the offender's driver's license.